afreenportfolio/MarketPulse-A-Real-Time-Data-Finance-Engine/README.md

 5. Copy the Python script to fetch daily stock data from this repository.
 6. Uncomment the section that uses the API key to get the daily stock data
 7. Rewrite the "load_dotenv()" as "load_dotenv(file_name.env)", and "os.getenv()" as "os.getenv(VARIABLE_NAME)";
-8. Store the daily stock data (from the first run of the script) in your local storage to optimize API usage
+8. Store the daily stock data (from the initial run of the script) in your local storage to optimize API usage
 9. Comment out the section that uses the API key, and uncomment the section that uses your local file with the daily stock data.
+10. Rename the file name "local_file.json" (in the line "with open('local_file.json', 'r') as file:") with the name of the file which stores the daily stock data from the initial script run.
-10. Run the Python script to fetch the key metrics through the nested timeseries
+11. Run the Python script to fetch the key metrics through the nested timeseries
-11. Your data pipeline is ready!
+12. Your data pipeline is ready!